wso2/product-apim/gateway/microgateway/README.txt

 Starting the server

-1. Go to `product-apimgt/gateway/target/wso2apim-gateway-<version>-SNAPSHOT` directory
+1. Go to "product-apimgt/gateway/target/wso2apim-gateway-<version>-SNAPSHOT" directory
-2. Include 'apiKeys.json' in the microgateway folder where the data is in the following format, {
+2. Create "apiKeys.json" file in the microgateway folder where the data is passed in the following format, {
    "apis":[
       {